Skip to main content

 How to avoid or minimize swap

-Some tricks:
+Some tips:

 • Close positions before rollover

-• Trade currency pairs with small spreads
+• Trade with currency pairs with small spreads

-• Uses intraday operations
+• Use intraday trades

 Swap-free accounts